tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/config-service.md

 # Config Service

 Config Service Dsl is a wrapper over config service module provided by csw.
+You can refer a detailed documentation of Config Service provided by csw @extref[here](csw:services/config).

 This dsl provides APIs to check if file exists in configuration service and retrieve its contents.

 ## existsConfig